mandiant/GoReSym/README.md

 * `-d` ("default", optional) flag will print standard Go packages in addition to user packages.
 * `-p` ("paths", optional) flag will print any file paths embedded in the `pclntab`.
 * `-t` ("types", optional) flag will print Go type names.
+* `-strings` (optional) flag will extract embedded Go strings from the binary by analyzing the string internment table.
 * `-m <virtual address>` ("manual", optional) flag will dump the `RTYPE` structure recursively at the given virtual address
 * `-v <version string>` ("version", optional) flag will override automated version detection and use the provided version.
 This is needed for some stripped binaries.
 Type parsing will fail if the version is not accurate.
 * `-human` (optional) flag will print a flat text listing instead of JSON.
 Especially useful when printing structure and interface types.